-Oculus Go: How much will it cost in the UK?
+How much will Oculus Go cost in the UK?

 Now that we know roughly when to expect the Oculus Go to become available in the UK, how much will it cost?
 Facebook CEO Mark Zuckerburg announced that the new VR headset would be much cheaper than the existing £399 Oculus Rift, but didn’t divulge UK pricing.

 Zuckerburg did confirm a $199 US price tag however, leading us to believe that the standalone VR headset will cost £199 in the UK.

 How does that compare to the competition?
 Let’s take a look at the Samsung Gear VR, a mobile-powered VR headset that should provide a similar experience to what’ll be available on the Go.
 The Gear VR headset and controller will set you back £119 in the UK and still requires a high-end smartphone for use.